filmerjarred/mantax/mantasx.md

       - not at all

 mvp features
+   - record bans and highlights
+      - ✔ author can mark comment as highlighted
+      - ✔ trigger process to add ban outcomes
+      - make /highlight idempotent

+   - reconciliation
+      - route ✔
+      - 🔥 add button to post, archive list, and front-page

    - ✔ don't put predictions in for author

    - ✔ don't put predictions in for author deleted comments